lairdrt/flaskapp/README.md

 11. Eject the USB card reader and remove the MicroSD card from the reader
 12. Make sure power is **OFF** on the Raspberry Pi
 13. Insert the MicroSD card into the Raspberry Pi memory card slot
+14. Turn power ON to the Raspberry Pi and wait ~5 minutes for the initial boot

 ## Connect Monitor/Keyboard to Raspberry Pi
 Preconfiguring the Raspberry Pi **may** result in the WLAN and SSH working, but probably not.
 So, you'll want to connect the